ebdrup/json-schema-benchmark/reports/revalidator.md

 `enum with false does not match 0, float zero is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `enum with true does not match 1, integer one is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `enum with true does not match 1, float one is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`enum with 0 does not match false, false is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`enum with 0 does not match false, false is invalid`|Expected result: `false` but validator returned: `true` `enum with 1 does not match true, true is invalid`|Expected result: `false` but validator returned: `true` `nul characters in strings, do not match string lacking nul`|Expected result: `false` but validator returned: `true` `exclusiveMaximum validation, boundary point is invalid`|Expected result: `false` but validator returned: `true` `exclusiveMaximum validation, above the exclusiveMaximum is invalid`|Expected result: `false` but validator returned: `true` `exclusiveMinimum validation, boundary point is invalid`|Expected result: `false` but validator returned: `true` `exclusiveMinimum validation, below the exclusiveMinimum is invalid`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`enum with 1 does not match true, true is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`validation of IP addresses, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`nul characters in strings, do not match string lacking nul`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`validation of IPv6 addresses, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`validation of e-mail addresses, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`validation of hostnames, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`validation of IP addresses, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`validation of date-time strings, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`validation of IPv6 addresses, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`validation of JSON pointers, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`validation of hostnames, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`validation of URIs, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`
-`validation of date-time strings, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`validation of URI references, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
-`validation of URIs, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`validation of URI templates, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
 `evaluating the same schema location against the same data location twice is not a sign of an infinite loop, failing case`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `a schema given for items, wrong type of items`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `an array of schemas for items, wrong types`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`items and subitems, too many items`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`items with boolean schema (false), any non-empty array is invalid`|Expected result: `false` but validator returned: `true` `items with boolean schemas, array with two items is invalid`|Expected result: `false` but validator returned: `true` `items and subitems, too many items`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `items and subitems, too many sub-items`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `items and subitems, wrong item`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**